 The sous vide method delivers again with tender, moist pork loin.
 The rich, bold and beautiful raspberry balsamic sauce lends a simple elegance to the dish.
-This is a very simple no fuss recipe.
+This is a no fuss recipe.
 In fact, the hands on time for the entire dish is under 8 minutes.

 The sous vide cooking method, as usual, guarantees the exact cook you choose.
 I like my beef medium rare, but I prefer pork closer to medium with a hint of pink.
 Just in case you’re worried about pink pork, don’t be – it’s USDA approved.

-As for the sauce, pork loin is fairly bland on it’s own so, in my opinion, it needs a sauce or glaze to amp up the flavour.
+As for the sauce, pork loin is fairly bland on it’s own so, in my opinion, it needs a sauce or glaze to amp up the flavor.
 The raspberry balsamic sauce certainly does that with just 3 ingredients.
 Stir together raspberry jam, balsamic vinegar and Dijon mustard in a saucepan on medium low for a few minutes.
 That’s it.